Cool Company Ltd. – Mandatory Notification Of Trade

-Please see attached notification form in accordance with the Market Abuse Regulation article 19.
+Please see the attached notification form in accordance with the Market Abuse Regulation article 19.

 This information is subject to the disclosure requirements pursuant to Section 5-12 the Norwegian Securities Trading Act